How to Apply for a Credit Card and Tips to Help You Get Approved

 Every time you apply, issuers do a credit check, which negatively impacts your credit score if done repeatedly.
 With so many different credit cards available in Canada today, how do you ensure that the card you apply for is a good fit for you, therefore minimizing your chances of rejection?
 And how do you go through the application process itself?

-What credit card should be yours?
+What is the best credit card for you?
 First, you need to figure out what kind of credit consumer you are.
 There are different types of credit users and each has a different spending pattern.

 A revolver is a term in the credit card industry for a credit user who carries a balance month after month, paying it off over time.
 They’re revolvers because the balance “revolves” from one month into the next.

 If this describes your credit usage, you’re going to want to apply for cards with low interest rates: you’ll be paying interest on the balance you carry, and those charges can accumulate into larger debt if they’re on a card with excessive interest rates.

 You might also want a card with low interest rates on balance transfers.
 Many revolvers take advantage of introductory interest rate offers on balance transfers, paying off as much of the balance as they can under the 0% rate until the promotional period ends.
 These balance transfer promotional periods might last from 3 months to 3 years.